-In particular, we emphasize risks such as wastewater and gas emissions in excess of voluntary criteria, leaks of oils and chemical substances, pollution of soil and groundwater, noise and bad odors, and compliance with laws and regulations related to waste disposal and recycling.
+In particular, we reconfirm compliance with laws and regulations related to wastewater and gas emissions in excess of voluntary criteria, leaks of oils and chemical substances, pollution of soil and groundwater, noise and bad odors, and waste disposal and recycling.
 At the same time, we have reformulated operating and management regulations for industrial specialty gases (specified high-pressure gases and semiconductor gases), chemical substances, and chemicals, and are working to prevent accidents affecting employees and the region.

-Regarding complaints from surrounding areas, we strive to prevent any abnormalities, and in the event that an abnormality occurs, to minimize the impact and accurately disclose information.
+Regarding complaints from surrounding areas, we strive to prevent any abnormalities, and in the event that an abnormality occurs, we make every effort to minimize the impact and accurately disclose information.
 Further, we conduct annual emergency response drills in addition to maintaining daily inspection, monitoring, and measurements.